Stable and Unstable operations in Algebraic Cobordism: Basic tools

 \end{proposition}

 \begin{proof}

-\begin{lemma} Let $\pi:\wt{V}\row V$ be projective birational map of smooth varieties, which is an isomorphism outside the closed subvariety $T\row V$, and such that $W=\pi^{-1}(T)$ is a divisor with strict normal crossing with components $E_i$.
+\begin{lemma} Let $\pi:\wt{V}\row V$ be a projective birational map of smooth varieties, which is an isomorphism outside the closed subvariety $T\row V$, and such that $W=\pi^{-1}(T)$ is a divisor with strict normal crossings with components $E_i$.
 Then we have an exact sequence:

 \end{lemma}